 - Use a flushing bar and mow slowly to allow wildlife to escape before the mower passes over.

-- You will see real live monarch butterflies and caterpillars
+- Real live monarch butterflies and caterpillars

-- Explore the Ms. Mari Posa mobile classroom
+- Ms. Mari Posa mobile classroom

 - Send your own symbolic butterfly to Mexico

 - Dress up like a butterfly for the monarch parade at 2:30 p.m.

 - Fill out an event passport to win a chance to release a butterfly

 - Enjoy vendors, music, food, crafts, talks, and of course butterflies!

 The festival ends at 3 p.m. with a final release of a roost of Monarch butterflies.
 For more information on monarch butterflies contact the Knox County Extension office at 309-342-5108 or visit our website at go.illinois.edu/Monarch.